new-guy/screeps-os/REFACTOR.md

 - Inits in main.js can be better - should instead be in object-specific files
 - Should roadmaps and building maps be different?
 Or should the roadmap just be the road parts of the building map?

+### Potential issues
+- Colony-level road planning has potential for multiple colonies defining the same room and introducing a race condition.
+Search for `addRoadsToBuildPlan(room) {`

 ### Fixes
 - Document how the friggin OS actually works